Program goal: To improve conditions and opportunities for the poor and disadvantaged, particularly minorities and young, single mothers.

 Program goals: To help poor families become more self-sufficient and to preserve the safety of the most vulnerable children.

 Priority is given to projects that:

 Program goal: To help young people (up to age 24) become better prepared for adulthood.
 Resources are targeted to low-income neighborhoods where disadvantaged, minority, and poor youth face the most serious obstacles.

-Help the hardest-to-reach youth, ages 13 to 18, assume leadership roles and prepare for careers and long-term self-sufficiency, particularly:
+Help the hardest-to-reach youth assume leadership roles and prepare for careers and long-term self-sufficiency, particularly:

 909 Third Avenue | New York, NY 10022 | P (212) 686-0010 | F (212) 532-8528 | email@example.comContact Us | Staff | Westchester Community Foundation | Long Island Community Foundation